1. INTRODUCTION

 5.1 Pantheism and death

-Pantheism, due to its lack of a God with separate existence to the universe, or indeed each of us, can offer no ‘personal’ relationships with him after death.
-(There is no heaven, in this religious system, to share with God or each other.)
+Pantheism, due to its LACK of a God with ‘separate‘ yet underlying existence to the universe and each of us, cannot offer us personal relationships with God after death.
+(There is no state of ‘Heaven’, in this religious system, to share with God or each other.)

 5.2 Monotheism and death

-Within monotheist religions God is transcendent and, figuratively speaking, elevated way above all else that exists.
-His ‘basis’ pre-existed the universe, at the least, and as such is separate from it.
+Within monotheist religions on the other hand, God’s ‘being’ IS transcendent and (figuratively speaking) he is elevated way above all else that exists.
+His ‘basis’ pre-existed the universe, at the least.
 God is not reliant on the universe’s existence for his own.
 No, the universe continually relies on God’s creative/ sustaining power.
 As do we human beings.
-(Of course he is immanent as well as transcendent.)

-And because he has personal relationships with each of his faithful during life, then life after death can be with him in eternity (what we refer to as “Heaven”).
+And because he has personal relationships with each of his ‘faithful followers’ during their lives, then life after death CAN be with him in a state of ‘eternity’ that he also created for us (what the Bible refers to as “Heaven”).

 6. EVALUATING BELIEFS

-In the early stages of my own faith journey, as mentioned already, I decided to analyse mysticism for myself.
-At the time I wanted to evaluate all there was to know about God’s existence.
+In the early stages of my own faith journey, as mentioned already, I decided to investigate meditation/ mysticism for myself.
+At the time I wanted to ‘evaluate’ all there was to know about God’s existence.

-Please also access the article, “Mysticism analysed” to read about my own ‘full-on’ experiences.
-And my verdict on those experiences.
-I think that even surprised me!
+And a further sub-article, “Mysticism evaluated” also mentioned there, offers details about my own ‘full-on’ experiences and my verdict on those experiences.
+I know that even surprised me!

 6.2 Both opinions are based on reason

-But, before moving on with this article, let us look at how we can reconcile two apparently opposing views of God’s existence: pantheism and monotheism?
+But, before moving on with this article, let us look at how we CAN reconcile two apparently opposing views of God’s existence: pantheism and monotheism?
 These differences fuel the arguments of atheists and even cause some doubt in the minds of ‘faithful’ thinkers.
-Obviously these thinkers, within their own systems of faith, wonder how can the god of another ‘faith’ differ so much from their own.
+Obviously these thinkers, within their own systems of faith (pantheism and monotheism), wonder how can the god of another ‘faith’ differ so much from their own.

-Monotheism simply bases its major beliefs about God on its method of personally ‘engaging’ with him.
-That is by deliberately entering into a personal one-on-one relationship with a transcendent God who has created us for that purpose.
-Trust me, that relationship ‘can be proven‘ to be very real for each of us.
-And again, please see the article, “Can I really believe in God?”.
+Monotheism‘ bases its beliefs on its methods of ‘personally’ engaging with God.
+That is by deliberately entering into a ‘one-on-one personal relationship‘ with a transcendent God who we believe HAS created us for that purpose.
+Trust me on this, that relationship ‘can be proven‘ to be VERY REAL for each of us.
+And again, please see the article, “How to believe in God”.

-Pantheism on the other hand bases its beliefs on the outcome of ‘communion’ with God, e.g. as the Ground of Being through the practise of mysticism.
-I guess we can describe it as a ‘connection’ but it is not a ‘relationship’ as such.
-Again trust me, it is possible to come to accept their point of view as well.
+Pantheism‘ on the other hand bases its beliefs on the outcome of ‘experiencing our unity‘ with God, as the spiritual ground of being, e.g. through the practise of mysticism.
+And mysticism, as I see it, REALLY highlights God’s immanent aspects.
+That leads them to concentrate on a relationship that I guess we can describe as a ‘connection’.
+But it is NOT a ‘personal relationship’ as such.
+Again trust me, it IS possible to come to accept their point of view as well.

 7. CHOOSING PANTHEISM OR MONOTHEISM?

 So, as far as I am concerned both major streams of religion, ‘pantheism’ and ‘monotheism’, do have substance.
-As stated, I believe that they are both based on the relative experiences of their followers.
+As stated, I believe that they are both based on the relative religious experiences of their followers.
+Yes, they are both connecting with the same God!
+Although most of us are not aware of that!

 7.1 Considering the alternatives

-So, although God may love the followers of all religions, I do not believe that he views all religions as equal.
+So, although God may love the followers of all religions, as Desmond Tutu stated, I do NOT believe that God views all religions as equal.

-These life experiences support the Jewish/ Christian/ Muslim view of God’s transcendent nature, and his potential personal relationship with each of us human beings.
+These additional experiences of mine support the Jewish/ Christian/ Muslim view of God’s transcendent nature, and his potential ‘personal relationship‘ with each of us human beings.
 And that understanding differs so much from pantheist beliefs.
-Look, the majority of this website concentrates on ‘engaging with God’, in a Christian sense, within our lives and the Church, guided by the Bible I must add.
-And yes, we all can come to rock-solid belief in God’s existence through engaging with him in that way.
+Look … the majority of this website concentrates on ‘engaging/ connecting with God’, in a Christian sense, within our lives and the Church, guided by the Bible I must add.
+And yes, we all CAN come to ‘rock-solid belief ‘ in God’s existence through engaging with him in that way.

 By comparison to monotheist religions, the follower of a pantheist religion will experience a very different relationship with God.
-Their religious experiences will lead them to what is best explained as a sense of deep contentment that is very meaningful and holy.
-They can, through their practises, detach themselves from all the worries of this planet and enter into a peaceful yet ‘non-personal’ relationship with the Universe.
-That is, a relationship with a God who, to them, is solely the ‘Ground of Being’ and nothing more.
+Their religious experiences will lead them to what is best explained as a sense of DEEP contentment that is very meaningful and holy.
+They can, through their practises, detach themselves from all the worries of this planet and enter into a peaceful yet ‘non-personal’ relationship with the ‘Universe’.
+That is, a spiritual relationship with a God who, to them, is solely the ‘ground of all being’ and nothing more.
+Bear in mind though their overall experiences can be very rewarding for them.

-But, from my experience of both types of religion, the loss of a relationship with the personal God of Jews, Christians and Muslims – which unfortunately occurs through the pantheist religions – is a very large trade-off.
-There are truly positive life-changing outcomes available to us through that relationship.
-For more on this, please read the article, “What does faith offer us?”
+However, from my experience of both types of religion, the loss of a relationship with the personal God of Jews, Christians and Muslims – which unfortunately occurs through the pantheist religions – is a bit of a trade-off.
+There are in fact, truly POSITIVE life-changing outcomes available to us through a monotheist relationship.
+For more on this, again please read the article, “What does faith offer us?

-Bear in mind that I have a deep respect for those people who can commit to a long term relationship with the ‘Ground of Being’.
+BUT bear in mind that I still have a deep respect for those people who can commit to a long term relationship with God as the basis of the Universe (and nothing more).
 There are rich rewards for them.
-It is a ‘beautiful thing’, BUT to my point of view it is not the ‘whole thing’.
+It is a ‘beautiful thing’, BUT to my point of view it is NOT the ‘whole thing’.

 8. WHERE TO NEXT?